SDK integration flow

-The main integration flow is the direct wrapper path around job creation, decision delivery, generation reporting, and beacons.
+This is the advanced SDK lifecycle around job creation, decision delivery, generation reporting, and beacons.
+The default API lifecycle is shorter and lives under /api.

 1. 1